 I'm glad you stopped by.

 I'm the Family Hard Conversation Navigator and the creator of Talk-Early-Talk-Often.com.
 I intend this to be a growing, information and educational network for people with aging parents or family members with serious illness.
-This site is not About Dale Susan; it's about all of us, and our challenges to prepare with our aging parents for the future.
+This site is not About Dale Susan; it's about all of us, and our challenges to prepare with our aging family members for the future.

 Please press >Play(triangle) so I can introduce myself...

-After 34 years as an ordained minister in the church, including 4 years as a Hospice Chaplain, I have witnessed many families in crisis because they didn't have conversations with aging parents to guide and direct some of the most important decisions of life.
+After 36 years as an ordained minister in my denomination, including 4 years as a Hospice Chaplain, I have witnessed many families in crisis because they didn't have conversations with aging parents to guide and direct some of the most important decisions of life.